cloudflare/cloudflare-docs/content/workers/platform/routing/_index.md

 ## Routes

-[Routes](/workers/platform/routing/routes) are a good option if you have a designated application server you always need to communicate with.
-Calling `fetch()` on the incoming `Request` object will trigger a subrequest to your application server, as defined in the DNS tab of your Cloudflare zone.
+[Routes](/workers/platform/routing/routes) are a set of rules that evaluate against a request's URL.
+Routes are recommended for you if you have a designated application server you always need to communicate with.
+Calling `fetch()` on the incoming `Request` object will trigger a subrequest to your application server, as defined in **DNS** of your Cloudflare zone.

 ![Routes work with your applications defined in Cloudflare DNS](./media/routes-diagram.png)